A little bit of context

 Why are we doing this?

-Other than the fact that we would have LOVED these books as kids, we believe every family should be able to read to their children.
+We believe every family should be able to read to their children.
 We’re also acutely aware of the benefit these bilingual books can have in helping bridge the two languages between family members.

 - Every child deserves to see themselves represented in books, giving them a sense of identity and belonging.